thehyve/delphyne/docs/delphyne_template.rst

 Building the ETL
 ----------------

-ETL development is an iterative process, and you will likely find yourself coming back to the same steps several times;
-you should start with the ETL setup section as described, but other operations can be executed in any desired order.
+The core of the ETL is the module ``wrapper.py`` (under ``src/main/python``), which defines a subclass of delphyne's :class:`.Wrapper` responsible for controlling the execution flow.
+You can specify which operations to execute in which order by editing the content of the ``Wrapper.run()`` method.

+By default, the method begins with the following calls:

+- :meth:`~.Wrapper.create_schemas()`
+- :meth:`~.Wrapper.drop_cdm()`
+- :meth:`~.Wrapper.create_cdm()`

+These commands automatically create the target schemas and CDM tables (unless already present), and drop existing converted data, providing a clean database at the start of each ETL iteration.
+Note that vocabulary tables will be automatically created but not dropped.

+Additionally, :meth:`~.Wrapper.summarize()` is called at the end of the ETL run to produce an overview of data sources and transformations (failed and successful).

+Please leave the order of these operations unchanged.

 ETL setup
 ^^^^^^^^^

-1. Configure the database connection
+**1. Configure the database connection**

-2. Customize the target CDM model
+**2. Customize the target CDM model**

+   Follow the instructions in XXX to create a custom CDM model for your ETL.

-3. Load the standard vocabularies
+**3. Load the standard vocabularies**

+   Follow the instructions in XXX to obtain the standard OMOP vocabularies required by your project and load them to the database.
+   You can repeat the procedure at any stage of ETL development (provided you first drop the vocabulary schema manually).

-4. Configure the data sources (optional)
+**4. Configure the data sources (optional)**

-   Initially, these will be likely synthetic data; in that case, we recommend to store them in ``resources/synthetic_data``, and commit them to the repository, if not too large.
+   Initially, these will likely be synthetic data; in that case, we recommend to store them in ``resources/synthetic_data``, and commit them to the repository (if not too large).

 ETL development
 ^^^^^^^^^^^^^^^

+The following steps can be executed in any desired order.

+**5. Configure logging and reports**

+   if needed, edit logging configuration + write reports

-5. Write the transformation scripts
+**6. Write the transformation scripts**

    (python / sql) - any general purpose function can be added to util/

-6. Specify the execution order of transformations in the wrapper run() method
+   Specify the execution order of transformations in the wrapper run() method

-7. Write tests
+**7. Write tests for the transformations**

    python / R

-8. Configure logging options
-   if needed, edit logging configuration + write reports

 Further development options:

-9. Load custom vocabularies (optional)
+**8. Load custom vocabularies (optional)**

-10. Load source to concept mappings (optional)
+**10. Load source to concept mappings (optional)**

 ETL info
 ^^^^^^^^